akawashiro/jendeley/README.md

     "comments": "",
 ```

-You can edit your database using your favorite editor.
-But after editing, you should check if your database is valid as a `jendeley` database by `jendeley validate --db <PATH TO THE DATABASE>`.
+You can edit your database using your preferred editor.
+However, after making the changes, it is important to verify that your database is still valid as a `jendeley` database using the command `jendeley validate --db <PATH TO THE DATABASE>`.

 ### Check source code (advanced)
 You can check the source code [https://github.com/akawashiro/jendeley](https://github.com/akawashiro/jendeley) here.
 We welcome your pull request.

 ## Contact me
-I'm on [https://twitter.com/a_kawashiro](https://twitter.com/a_kawashiro) and [https://mstdn.jp/@a_kawashiro](https://mstdn.jp/@a_kawashiro).
-Other contacts are in [https://akawashiro.github.io/#links](https://akawashiro.github.io/#links).
-And, of course, feel free to make an issue or a PR to [the repository](https://github.com/akawashiro/jendeley).
+You can find me on Twitter at [https://twitter.com/a_kawashiro](https://twitter.com/a_kawashiro) and on Mastodon at [https://mstdn.jp/@a_kawashiro](https://mstdn.jp/@a_kawashiro).
+Additional contact information can be found on my website at [https://akawashiro.github.io/#links](https://akawashiro.github.io/#links).
+Also, feel free to create an issue or submit a pull request on [the repository](https://github.com/akawashiro/jendeley).

 ## Support me
 Please star [akawashiro/jendeley](https://github.com/akawashiro/jendeley).
 It encourages me a lot.